Nanchong: Climate

 As with the rest of the Sichuan Basin, Nanchong has a monsoon-influenced humid subtropical climate (Köppen Cwa) with high humidity year-round; winters are short and mild while summers long, hot, and humid.
-The monthly 24-hour average temperature ranges from 6.5 °C in January to 27.3 °C in July; the annual mean is 17.38 °C. Frost is uncommon and the frost-free period lasts 290−320 days.
+The monthly 24-hour average temperature ranges from 6.5 °C in January to 27.3 °C in July; the annual mean is 17.38 °C. Frost is uncommon, and the frost-free period lasts 290−320 days.

 Over 70% of the 1003 mm of annual precipitation occurs from May to September.
 With monthly percent possible sunshine ranging from around 9% in December to 47% in August, the city receives only 1,135 hours of bright sunshine annually.
 Spring (March–April) tends to be sunnier and warmer in the day than autumn (October–November).

 Subdivisions

 Demographics

 The Han people are the largest ethnic group in this area, contributing to 99.88% of its population; another 48 ethnic groups can be found in the city.
 Langzhong has a large Hui Muslim community.

 As in other cities of China, the population of Nanchong can be divided into two parts: upper urban population and lower rural population.
 The registered urban population is about 1.2 million.

-Shunqing District, downtown, is the most dense area in Nanchong.
+Shunqing District, downtown, is the densest area in Nanchong.
 At the center of Shunqing District, and the proverbial heart of the city, is Five Star Garden (五星花园); a large roundabout with five exits leading to other sections of the city.

+Culture

+Nanchong City has a long history and culture and is one of the important cultural centers in northeastern Sichuan.

+Food culture

+Guokui stuffed with jelly（锅盔灌凉粉）: the outer skin is crispy, and the inner filling is Sichuan jelly, which tastes spicy and delicious.